 The machine’s blades are designed to cut each workpiece 179 times, leaving nice and smooth finishes; in speed 2, this drops to 96.

 The DEWALT DW735 Benchtop Planer has extra-long infeed and outfeed tables that, together, support 33-1/2 inches of material.
 It also has a turret depth stop for popular depths.
 It also has a safeguard system that locks the wood in tight and ensures maximum accuracy and minimum sniping.

 The DEWALT DW735 Benchtop Planer has a chip ejection system that looks somewhat like a mulcher and empties the chips into two dust shrouds.
-It weighs 92 pounds with a maximum cut depth of 1/8 inch, depth capacity of 8 inches, and width capacity of 13 iniches.
-It comes with a 90 day money back guarantee, a free one year service contract, and a three year limited warranty.
+It weighs 92 pounds with a maximum cut depth of 1/8 inch, depth capacity of 8 inches, and width capacity of 13 inches.
+It comes with a 90-day money back guarantee, a free one-year service contract, and a three-year limited warranty.

 Depth Setting Dial